peer-network/peer_cd/README.md

 # Continuos Deployment

-## This repo is to track files adn changes in Peers' Continuos Deployment.
+## This repo is to track files and changes in Peers' Continuos Deployment.

 ---